 But while I am suitably moved by each, none of these is the temple I am looking for.

 A glimpse of saffron robes and the ameliorating hum of chanting monks meets me as I arrive at Nan’s Wat Phra That Chae Haeng, a massive complex that sits in a walled enclosure on top of a hill overlooking Nan and the surrounding valley.
-As serendipitous as the soundtrack is, it isn’t until I stroll along a walkway flanked by two massive naga, that I feel the spiritual charge that thus far has been eluding me.
+As serendipitous as the soundtrack is, it isn’t until I stroll along a walkway flanked by two massive naga, that I feel the spiritual charge that has thus far been eluding me.

 Dating back to 1355, Wat Phra That Chae Haeng is the most sacred wat in the Province and certainly beautiful, but no more than any of the other elaborate temples I’ve explored.
 But I feel a spark.
 A sense of connection.
 And then I see the sign that unbeknownst to me I’ve been searching for.
 Rabbits.